ryanluoli1/Kaggle-Competitions/Open Problems - Multimodal Single-Cell Integration/README.md

 - **LightGBM (CITEseq)**: training the LightGBM model used to predict protein levels based on the CITEseq samples
 - **GRU (CITEseq)**: training the GRU models used to predict protein levels based on the CITEseq samples
 - **Feature Engineering (Multiome)**: feature engineering for the Multiome samples
-- **MLP (CITEseq)**: training the MLP model used to predict gene expressions based on the Multiome samples
+- **MLP (Multiome)**: training the MLP model used to predict gene expressions based on the Multiome samples
 - **Blending**: blending the results of the models and combine the blended predictions into a single csv file